CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README.md

    * Use the trained word embedding model to encode every report into a numpy array of size (1500 * 300).
    * Generate numpy arrays for the training/validation/test datasets.

 For more information about the original, cleaned, and generated data, refer to the README.txt file that will be downloaded in the ./data directory.
+(Questions: Who or what downloads it?
+Also, would it be more accurate to say generated rather than downloaded?)

 ### Training

 To train a MT-CNN model with the sample data, execute the script `mt_cnn_exp.py`.
 This script calls MT-CNN implementation in `keras_mt_shared_cnn.py`.

+(Questions: The  script in the Data Setup section has a link, but the two .py files mentioned in this section don't have links.
+Is that intentional?
+Also, is the content below some example output from running the script?)

 ```
 $ python mt_cnn_exp.py